gazpachoking/fgwiki/Cookbook/Movies/NZBMatrix.md

-== Download movies from NZBMatrix using IMDB filtering and SABnzbd over Usenet ==
+## Download movies from NZBMatrix using IMDB filtering and SABnzbd over Usenet

 ----

-=== Input: NZBMatrix RSS Feed ===
+### Input: NZBMatrix RSS Feed
-This starts with an RSS feed from [http://nzbmatrix.com NZBMatrix], which requires a VIP account with them.
+This starts with an RSS feed from [[NZBMatrix], which requires a VIP account with them.
 In this case, I am pulling all english HD x264 encoded movies.
-You can create your own [http://rss.nzbmatrix.com/ personalized RSS feed] for other categories as well.
+You can create your own [http://rss.nzbmatrix.com/ personalized RSS feed|http://nzbmatrix.com]] for other categories as well.

-=== Filters ===
+### Filters
 [[Plugins/content_size|content_size]]: is probably not needed, but can be used to reject movies with file size that are obviously too big or small (# is in MB).

 [[Plugins/quality|quality]]: allows controls what quality of movie you want.
 Here I indicate 720p.